stefaniecg/stefaniecg.github.io/bib_dis/main.md

 We want to close [the gap](#the-gap) in our current ministry by designing a clearly outlined method to follow up with _lost_, and accompany them to take the next step in their path with the Lord, that means in the arrow chart to become at the least a _connected lost_.
 The calling is: **'Come and see'**.
 We want to invite the lost to come see, and get to know The Lord, by inviting them to read The Gospel of John with us.
-First invite them to 5 initial sessions that, if the Spirit wills, could be extended to other extra 7 sessions, in total 12 sessions.
+First invite them to 5 initial sessions that, if the Spirit wills, could be extended to other extra 5 sessions, in total 6 sessions, each corresponding to a calling of Jesus.
 Our hope and prayer is that (at least) a few [(Matthew 7:13-14)](https://my.bible.com/bible/59/MAT.7.13-14) come and see to become first believers, then disciples, and finally disciple-makers who can start the process with someone else and thus “be fruitful and multiply” [(Genesis 1:28)](https://www.bible.com/bible/59/GEN.1.28.ESV).

 ------------------------------------------------------------------